jashapiro/jashapiro.github.io/courses/biolB215f14/basic_graphics.markdown

 <img src="plots/basic_graphics-colored_plot.png" title="plot of chunk colored_plot" alt="plot of chunk colored_plot" width="504" />
 {: .text-center}

-To see the possible point types, you can make a quick plot using a command like the one below.
+To see the possible point types (there are 20 of them), you can make a quick plot using a command like the one below.

 {% highlight r %}
 plot(1:20,
      ylab = "pch value",
      pch = 1:20,
-     col = c("red", "blue") )
+     col = c("red", "blue"),
+     cex = 2)
 {% endhighlight %}

 <img src="plots/basic_graphics-point_types.png" title="plot of chunk point_types" alt="plot of chunk point_types" width="504" />